javve/list.js/README.md

 * **[Paging plugin](http://jonnystromberg.com/listjs-paging-plugin/)** - A plugin for easily adding
 paging to List.js
+* **[Fuzzy search plugin](http://jonnystromberg.com/listjs-fuzzy-search-plugin/)** - A plugin for fuzzy search matching

-As you see are there only one plugin currently.
+As you see are there only two plugins currently.
 But I would very much like to add your plugin to this list if you just mails me.

 # Documentation